-Many commentators have said something in the last 24 hours about how Shohei Ohtani's 6-for-6 historic day was the best offensive performance ever.
+Many commentators have said something in the last 24 hours (when I originally wrote this) about how Shohei Ohtani's 6-for-6 historic day was the best offensive performance ever.
 As it happens, I think the arctex fractional R stat is the best way to answer this question.
 Let me walk through the calculation play by play, calculating ACR, R, and ACW step by step, using the bb-erd tool.

 There are some preliminaries.
 The current ballpark code for Miami is MAR.0.
 Looking in bwp-tab, the home team win rate is 440 / 913 for end of 2023 or 0.481927710843373.
 To set up bb-erd properly (OK, this will be a little easier in a future release), I enter: